 408. Administrative Site Plan Review, Application requirements

 Applicants for an administrative site plan review must provide:

-- 1. A zoning permit application signed by the applicant and the landowner or the agent of the entity which owns the land (See Peru online Zoning Resources item zzzz). - 2.
-A permit fee, (See Peru online Zoning Resources item zzzz).
+1. A zoning permit application signed by the applicant and the landowner or the agent of the entity which owns the land (See Peru online Zoning Resources item #4).